Toronto FC plays Sporting KC to goalless tie in home opener

 Altidore finally entered the game in the 62nd minute to a loud ovation from the fans, replacing Ricketts.
 Cooper didn’t enter until the 76th.

-Bono made three saves on the night and Irwin made two.
+Bono – who has yet to allow a goal this season -- made three saves on the night, and Irwin made two, as the team had its third clean sheet in four games.
+Vanney said after the game that early examinations indicated Irwin may have a hamstring injury.

 Toronto took 13 shots to Kansas City’s 15, but just two of those TFC shots were on target.

-The Reds play four of their next five at home, starting April 8 versus Atlanta United.Report Typo/Error
+The Reds play four of their next five at home, starting Apr.8 versus Atlanta United.Report Typo/Error

 Follow @RBradyGlobeon Twitter: